This article is written by researchers from the Research Centre for Digitalisation of Public Services and Citizenship (CEDIC).

 Challenging to use for some

 For technical, individual and bureaucratic reasons, not everyone succeeded in using AV1.
 Schools objected to the use of robots.
 Principals were often unsure about how the robot related to privacy legislation, especially in the wake of the EU's new privacy law, GDPR.
-Several teachers also expressed skepticism about having video technology in the classroom.
+Several teachers also expressed scepticism about having video technology in the classroom.

 Many children have struggled to establish a stable internet connection with the robot.
 They have also experienced inconsistent audio and image quality and therefore received a limited benefit from the use of these robots.